Learning online: guidelines, tips and support

 A general rule is to always maintain a respectful online presence when you communicate with others.

 The University expects professional and respectful behaviour from students when participating in forums.
 Make sure you read about appropriate/acceptable behaviours when using digital technologies ('netiquette') before commencing your study.
+Teaching staff will model appropriate behaviours for you.

 Use social media appropriately.